Letractively/uliweb/trunk/apps/Documents/files/hello_uliweb.rst

         static/
         templates/

-Now, you can start development server to test this new project already.

 Starting the server
 -----------------------

+After the above steps, you can start up your web project as follows:

 ::

     uliweb runserver

-Then it may shows something in the console.
-You can open browser, then enter the url http://localhost:8000.
-Now you can see there is a "Hello, Uliweb" message.
+Following the instructions and information printout to the console, you can open a browser and enter the url http://localhost:8000.
+You would see a rendered page with the message "Hello, Uliweb" .
+Congratulations!

-View module
+Modifying the "View"
 ----------------------------

-When user request an url, it'll be mapped to a view function.
-So http://localhost:8000 also maps to a view function, you can find it in ``Hello/view.py`` file.
+When user requests an URL, Uliweb tries to map the URL to a view function.
+So in the case of our example, the request for http://localhost:8000 would map to a function thatmaps to the "/" location on our server.
+To see how this works, take a look in the ``Hello/view.py`` file.
+All your view functions should be declared in this file.
 Open it in your favourite editor, then you will see:

 .. code:: python